christianThardy/christianThardy.github.io/text-summarization.md

 About 2 to 3 years ago extractive summary algorithms, graph based reduction summarization and importance ranking based on engineered features were pretty popular for document summarization, but did little to give us control over the context of the predicted result, let alone handle very nuanced conditions; they could not distill complex text down to their most basic ideas and summarize the most interesting parts where specific entities are present in a way that makes it easy for someone reading the summary to know what the document is about.

 These older methods are basically compressors, all they can essentially do are delete tokens from sentences.
-This presents a problem of alignment, where labeled examples provide the data and the text, but they do not specify which parts of the text correspond to which parts of the data that are interesting for my preferences.
+This presents a problem of alignment, where labeled examples provide the data and the text, but they do not specify which parts of the text correspond to which parts of the data that are interesting for our preferences.

 <p align="center">
   <b><img src = "https://user-images.githubusercontent.com/29679899/179746579-26034750-dfa6-47f8-ba12-00fa16bffac1.jpg" width="455px"></b><br>
 </p>

-Luckily at this point the only feature we need to engineer to shorten a document while preserving its meaning is a small amount of input text and handwritten summaries to generate predicted target text thanks to transfer learning by way of end to end training using backpropagation, and more specifically the T5 (text-to-text transfer transformer) architecture.
+For my problem, I needed to make a few tweaks architecturally, but the only feature I needed to engineer to shorten a document while preserving its meaning was a small amount of input text and handwritten summaries to generate predicted target text thanks to the T5 (text-to-text transfer transformer).

 <p align="center">
   <b><img src = "https://user-images.githubusercontent.com/29679899/175078481-54b16b89-f9c4-4008-8b5d-d55fc2be0132.gif" width="455px"></b><br>